Soffan-Group-3/Stirling-PDF/report.md

 URL: https://github.com/Stirling-Tools/Stirling-PDF/issues/1249

-We are adding a new feature to the PDF tool that will convert PDFs from RGB to CMYK.
+This was a requested feature to change the color space of a pdf from the current one to another.
+Especially/most importantly from RGB to CMYK, since PDFs are often printed and CMYK is better for printing.

+We are adding a new feature to the PDF tool that will convert PDFs from RGB to CMYK (or another color space specified by ICC profile).
+The scope of this may seem to be quite easy, it is only to convert from RGB to CMYK (which is quite easy).
+However, the hard part of the issue stems from the fact that we need to save it as a CMYK file in some ways.
+Javascript does not natively support this, and since we did not want to add more dependencies we had to settle for a back-end solution.

+Adding a feature requires adding multiple new classes, with all their contents, as well as adding a html site/template, updating existing references to account for the new feature and so on.

 Scope (functionality and code affected)?